(This article may contain affiliate links, which means we might earn a small commission if you click and make a

 These rates are in line with most other MGM properties, though it’s worth remembering that tipping is universally expected and encouraged in Las Vegas, so factor this into the valet parking costs as well.
 Check out our Las Vegas Tipping Etiquette Guide here.

-Free valet parking is only available to M Life members at the Gold, Platinum, and Noir levels.
+Free valet parking is only available to MGM Rewards members at the Gold, Platinum, and Noir levels.
 The Sapphire and Pearl levels are not included here, so anyone in those brackets will need to pay the rates listed above.